 The trees and shrubs often seem impossibly large for their pots – great towering palm trees rub shoulders with figs, pomegranates and other exotics, such as the Illawara Flame Tree.

 The garden itself also features a small vineyard, which is new but harks back to baroque predecessors on the same site (Vienna has a long winemaking tradition).

 Next to the vines is a growing collection of rare apple varieties, the trees sporting such splendid names as the Steierische Schafsnase (Styrian sheep’s nose).
 I felt a flare of delight at seeing English varieties included, particularly one from my old home county (Schöner von Wiltshire – Wiltshire beauty) and the London Pepping, whose heritage dates back as far as 1580.

 Schönbrunn offers various ticket options for seeing the Orangery garden and a brief peek into the building, one end of which now plays host to palace concerts that hark back to the days of Mozart and Strauss.

-You can pay for an individual ticket (€4.50 for an adult at the time of writing), but a Vienna Pass (my review) or one of the “all-inclusive” passes from Schönbrunn make better sense.
+You can pay for an individual ticket on-site or online (€4.50 for an adult at the time of writing), but a Vienna Pass (my review) or one of the “all-inclusive” passes from Schönbrunn make better sense.
 You save money with both and (most importantly) skip the counter queues and go straight to the entrance turnstile.

 The Orangery only opens in the warmer seasons, typically April through to early November, from 9 am to between 4 pm and 6 pm, depending on the month.